vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We've found that the `delay = yes` component is essential to this configuration but is not well documented or in the default configuration files.
 Without this setting, anytime there is a change in Redis services backend location (such as after a update, resize, or an HA event) the Stunnel client does not automatically reconnect to the database, leaving Mastodon services in a failed state and without the ability to communicate to Redis until the Stunnel service is restarted.

-### Sidekiq

-Sidekiq is an essential part of the Mastodon environment and delivered as part of the Mastodon code.
-Everything that happens when you interact with Mastodon and the wider Fediverse through our instance, has to pass through Sidekiq.
-It communicates with Redis, Postgres, Elastic Search, and other instances on a regular basis.

-There are multiple queues which are distributed across two dedicated worker nodes.

-- Default
-- Ingress
-- Push
-- Pull
-- Mailers
-- Scheduler (only on Decker)

-An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).

-There are two virtual machines (Scotty and Decker) with 2 vCPU and 4 GB of memory each.

 ### Elastic Search